Click to grab your free copy of our Garden Tools Cheat Sheet!

 Spirit Hybrid

-Weighing about 10 to 12 pounds, these pumpkins are ideal for cooking as well as carving.
-These orange colored fruits take about 100 days to grow mature.
+These pumpkins weigh about 10 to 12 pounds and are ideal for cooking and carving.
+These orange-colored fruits take about 100 days to grow mature.

 Finally, a shoutout for our mega post on how to grow pumpkins successfully - important in any state!